jhumelsine/jhumelsine.github.io/table-of-contents.md

 * [Design Pattern Principles](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html) - There are only two Design Pattern Principles.
 Understanding them will help in understanding the underlying structures that reappear in Design Patterns.

 See: [Design Pattern Foundations AI Agent](https://notebooklm.google.com/notebook/ec8ed593-cd93-4a65-8615-2233bef3d910?_gl=1*u5eebw*_ga*NjM2MjkwMzI5LjE3NDg1MzE4MjM.*_ga_W0LDH41ZCB*czE3NDk1NjA5MjQkbzUkZzAkdDE3NDk1NjA5MjQkajYwJGwwJGgw)

+## Creational Design Patterns
+The [Creational Design Patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) define techniques to acquire objects while encapsulating the object's concrete class type.
+They also provide object management techniques when a new object is not always needed.

+* [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) – Allows an application to acquire an object reference without knowing class type and without having to call a `new()` constructor directly.
+* [Abstract Factory](https://jhumelsine.github.io/2025/07/30/abstract-factory.html) – This is a factory of factories.
+It helps ensure that a set of factories are returning objects in the same environment.
+* [Builder](https://jhumelsine.github.io/2025/08/08/builder-introduction.html) – Creates, assembles and returns a set of cohesive objects based upon a plan much like a blueprint.
+Builder is often used with [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html).
+The Builder pattern supports abstraction since different concrete Builders can resolve the abstraction within the same design allowing them to create and assemble different concrete instances of the same structure.
+* [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html) – Ensures that __only__ one object is created for a class type.
+* [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html) (Also Known As _Multiton_) – Ensures that only one instance of an object will be created for a given set of intrinsic attributes.
+* [Object Pool](https://jhumelsine.github.io/2025/11/28/object-pool.html) – Objects are created at start up and lent to the caller when requested.
+* [Prototype](https://jhumelsine.github.io/2025/12/23/prototype.html) – Acquires a new object instance from an exsting object instance.
+* [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) – Removes all dependency resolution from an application by transfering that responsibility to another entity whose sole responsibility is to configure and resolve object references for the application.

 ## Essential Design Patterns
 The Seven [Essential Design Patterns](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html) are the design patterns that will be used repeatedly in designs.
 They are the hammer and screwdriver of a software developers design pattern toolbox.